AdobeDocs/experience-platform.en/help/edge/fundamentals/edge-configuration.md

 ##### [!UICONTROL Streaming Inlet]

 A streaming inlet is an HTTP source in the Adobe Experience Platform.
-These are created under [!UICONTROL Sources] tab in the Adobe Experience Platform.
+These are created under the [!UICONTROL Sources] tab in the Adobe Experience Platform as an HTTP API.

 ##### [!UICONTROL Event Dataset]

-Edge configuration support sending data to datasets that have a schema of class [!UICONTROL Experience Event].
+Edge configurations support sending data to datasets that have a schema of class [!UICONTROL Experience Event].

 #### Adobe Target

 To configure Adobe Target you will need to provide a client code.
-The other options are optional.
+The other fields are optional.

 ![Adobe Target settings block](../../assets/edge_configuration_target.png)